Toulouse: Kingdom of France

 The Black Death in 1348, then the Hundred Years' War caused a major crisis that lasted until the following century.
 Despite strong immigration, the population lost more than 10,000 inhabitants in 70 years.
 By 1405 Toulouse had only 19,000 people.
 In these hardships, the city was the key stronghold of the French defence in the south of France during the worst years of the Hundred Years' War, when the English troops from Aquitaine had taken Montauban and only Toulouse remained as an obstacle to their conquest of southern France.
 This military threat to the city and especially to the surrounding countryside was not conducive to its development, despite the strengthening of ties with the royalty that it entailed.

 In 1369, pope Urban V attributed to the Dominican church of the Jacobins of Toulouse the bones of the Dominican theologian Saint Thomas Aquinas, perhaps to honor the city that had been the cradle of the Dominican order at the beginning of the previous century.

 The political and economic situation improved by the middle of the 15th century.
 In 1443 King Charles VII established the second parlement of France after that of Paris.
 Reinforcing its place as an administrative and judicial center, the city grew richer, participating in the trade of Bordeaux wine with England, as well as cereals and textiles.
 A major source of income was the production and export of pastel, a blue dye made from woad.

 Toulouse suffered several fires, but it was in 1463 that the Great Fire of Toulouse broke out, ravaging the city for fifteen days.
-After this dramatic event, King Louis XIII exempted the city from taxes for 100 years.
+After this dramatic event, Louis XI exempted the city from taxes for 100 years.
 The capitouls issued municipal decrees favouring the use of brick in buildings, rather than excessively flammable wood or cob.

 In the 16th century, and until 1562, the economy of Toulouse experienced a golden age: its parlement made it the judicial capital of a large part of southern France, and the city became the first European centre for the trade in woad, the only blue dye then known in Europe which was very much in demand in the textile industry at the time.
 Its humanist milieu developed thanks to its university and parlement, which trained and attracted intellectual elites.
 The wealth generated by this culturally and economically dynamic environment is the source of the superb Renaissance mansions in Toulouse.
 In 1550 the population of the city made it the second or third largest city in France.
 It was estimated to have 50,000 inhabitants, a figure it would not regain until the 18th century.